 Noise (Section 151-7): The City of Gainesville does have a 24/7 noise ordinance.
-A violation of the noise ordinance includes noise heard 200 feet or more from the property line or disturbs a reasonable person of normal sensitivities.
-Noise ordinance violations can result at first with a warning and after the warning a citation and fine of over \$200, with fines doubling in price with each additional violation.
-Noise violations can also result in points on your Landlords' License.
+A violation of the noise ordinance includes noise heard 200 feet or more from the property line or disturbs a reasonable person of normal living within the City of Gainesville have sensitivities.
+Noise ordinance violations can certain rights provided by the City Code of result at first with a warning and after the Ordinances in two broad categories - the warning a citation and fine of over \$200, with right to rental housing without discrimination fines doubling in price with each additional and the right to rental housing that meets violation.
+Noise violations can also result in minimum living standards.
+Visit the City of points on your Landlords' License.
+Gainesville website at cityofgainesville.org for more information your Landlords' License.